You have reached the Membership Application Page of the CMWFHC. Please follow the steps listed below as you complete the form.

 2. Competitions subject to doping control sanctioned by the CMWFHCM

 These include the Canadian Masters Weightlifting Championships and the Défi Canada Cup.

 These competitions are always subject to doping control and the anti-doping policy and rules of the CMWFHC will apply.
 The anti-doping education program provided here covers all important aspects of this policy.

-Please direct any questions to the CMWFHC Director of Doping Education.
+Please direct any questions to the CMWFHCM Director of Doping Education.

 3. International competitions subject to doping control sanctioned by IWF Masters

 International meets that are sanctioned by IWF-Masters Weightlifting (such as Masters World Championships and Pan American Masters Championships) are always subject to doping control, and the IWF Masters Weightlifting Anti-Doping Rules will apply.

 Article 3.01.1 of the CMWFHCM Anti-doping policy states that the federation will